Where Do Scleral Lenses Fit In Your Dry Eye Treatment Protocol?

 Dry Eye Syndrome (DES) is among the top drivers that lead patients to seek help from eye care professionals trained in treating dry eyes.

 Dry Eye Syndrome (DES) is a highly common condition that occurs when your tear glands don’t produce enough tears or when your tears evaporate too quickly.
 This condition can be temporary or chronic and is characterized by dry, itchy, stinging and irritated eyes.

 Curiously, a recent survey revealed that out of the more than 30 million adults who have symptoms of Dry Eye, only half of those are diagnosed and an even smaller number receives the medical attention they need.
 These numbers are a concern since there are millions of people needlessly suffering from a treatable condition.

-If you’re suffering from dry eye, contact Advanced Eyecare Scleral Lens Center today.
+If you’re suffering from dry eye, contact Advanced Eyecare Optometric Center today.
 We offer effective and lasting treatments that are sure to improve your quality of life.

 Signs and Symptoms of Dry Eye Disease

 Dry eyes can be caused by several factors, such as aging, medication, environmental changes, hormonal changes, allergies, among others.
 The most common ocular signs and symptoms include:

 - Sensation of something stuck in the eye

 How Can Scleral Lenses Help With Dry Eye?

 Scleral lenses are customized rigid lenses that tackle three factors simultaneously: they provide vision correction, they protect the eye and serve a therapeutic purpose by lubricating the eye.